Nutriadmin/hipaa-policies/source/sections/21-3rd_party_policy.md

    * Substantial changes to services provided by 3rd parties will invoke a Risk Assessment as described in [§4.2](#4.2-risk-management-policies).
 5. No NutriAdmin Customers or Partners have access outside of their own environment, meaning they cannot access, modify, or delete anything related to other 3rd parties.
 7. NutriAdmin maintains and annually reviews a list all current Partners and Subcontractors.
-   * The list of current Partners and Subcontractors is maintained by the NutriAdmin Privacy Officer, includes details on all provided services (along with contact information), and is recorded in [§1.4](#1.4-nutriadmin-organizational-concepts).
+   * The list of current Partners and Subcontractors is maintained by the NutriAdmin Privacy Officer, includes details on all provided services (along with contact information), and is recorded in several places, including [§1.4](#1.4-nutriadmin-organizational-concepts), the list below, our GDPR policy, and the risk assessment.
    * The annual review of Partners and Subcontractors is conducted as a part of the security, compliance, and SLA review referenced below.
 8. NutriAdmin assesses security, compliance, and SLA requirements and considerations with all Partners and Subcontractors.
 This includes annual assessment of SOC2 Reports for all NutriAdmin infrastructure partners.
    * NutriAdmin leverages recurring calendar invites to assure reviews of all 3rd party services are performed annually.
 These reviews are performed by the NutriAdmin Security Officer and Privacy Officer.
 The process for reviewing 3rd party services is outlined below: